jasny/container/README.md

 The `Container` class implements `AutowireContainerInterface` which defines an `autowire` method.
 The first argument is the class name.

+Additional arguments may be provided, which are passed directly to the constructor.
+No autowiring is applied to these parameters.

-For more information see [jasny/autowire](https://github.com/jasny/autowire).
+**For more information see [jasny/autowire](https://github.com/jasny/autowire).**

 _Pro tip:_ Autowiring increases coupling, so use it sparsely.